Cancel your workers insurance policy

 How to cancel your policy

-You'll need details of your actual wages for the period leading up to your cancellation date.
-This will allow us to determine if there are any premium amounts outstanding, or if you're entitled to receive a refund.
+You can also provide the actual wages for the policy period leading up to your cancellation date.
+This will allow us to determine if there are any premium amounts outstanding, or if you are entitled to a refund.

 You can only cancel your policy under specific circumstances.